kendagriff/sql-course/OUTLINE.md

 * Student can use max, min, avg, sum
 * Student can use count()
 * student can use limit
+* Student can use distinct
 * Student understands they’ll need to install postgres and an admin client

 ## Day 2

 * Student understand foreign keys
-* Student can add foreign key to new table
 * Student can add foreign key to existing table
 * Student can use join
 * Student can use sub-selects/nested queries